graphprotocol/graph-node/docs/getting-started.md

 When you deploy the subgraph to the Graph Node, it will start ingesting all the subgraph events from the blockchain, transforming that data with the subgraph mappings, and storing it in the Graph Node.
 Note that a running subgraph can safely be stopped and restarted; it will pick up where it has left off.

-Now that the infrastructure is set up you can run `yarn deploy --watch` in the subgraph directory. `yarn deploy` should have been added to `package.json` in section 1.3 when we took a moment to go through the setup for [Graph CLI documentation](https://github.com/graphprotocol/graph-cli).
-This will build the subgraph, upload its output files to IPFS and deploy it to the Graph Node.
+Now that the infrastructure is set up you can run `yarn deploy --verbosity debug --watch` in the subgraph directory. `yarn deploy` should have been added to `package.json` in section 1.3 when we took a moment to go through the setup for [Graph CLI documentation](https://github.com/graphprotocol/graph-cli).
+This will build the subgraph, and create the WASM files in the `/dist` folder.
+Then it uploads the `/dist` files to IPFS and deploys it to the Graph Node.
 The subgraph is now fully running!

+The `watch` flag allows the subgraph to continually restart every time you save an update to the `manifest`, `schema`, or `mappings`.
+If you are doing a lot of edits, or you have a subgraph that has been syncing for a few hours, you can leave this flag off.

+Depending on how many events have been emitted by your smart contracts, it could take less than a minute to get fully caught up.
+If it is a large contract it could take hours (ENS takes about 12-14 hours to register every single ENS domain).

 ## 3 Query the local Graph Node
 With the subgraph deployed to the locally running Graph Node, visit http://127.0.0.1:8000/ to open up a [GraphiQL](https://github.com/graphql/graphiql)